dobbelina/Unified-Remote-Control-Kodi/README.md

 # Unified-Remote-Kodi
 I made my own customized **Unified Remote** for Kodi on Windows.

-All the yellow buttons have double functionality with "tap" and "onhold", see description below.
+All the yellow buttons have double functionality depending on "tap" or "onhold", see description below.